Why is Delaware adopting a new Single Sign-On now?

 How will the applications I use get added to my ID.Delaware home screen?

-Your organization’s IRM will work with your DTI Customer Engagement Specialist on a plan and timetable to migrate your organization’s applications to OKTA where this is appropriate.
+Your organization’s IRM will work with your DTI Customer Engagement Specialist on a plan and timetable to migrate your organization’s applications to the ID.Delaware solution where this is appropriate.

 How will this change affect Microsoft 365?

-For workers who already transitioned to Microsoft 365 and enrolled in MFA, they will transition to the solution which will perform authentication, replacing the old MFA.
+For workers who already transitioned to Microsoft 365 and enrolled in MFA, they will transition to the Delaware ID solution which will perform authentication, replacing the old MFA.
 Workers will access email and Microsoft 365 applications without MFA while within the State network and use ID.Delaware for MFA when outside the State network.
+This change is anticipated to happen September 25.

 ID.Delaware will enable the migration of organizations whose workers hadn’t yet transitioned because of limitations of the previous MFA.